KyleM157/jettywatch/index.markdown

 | 15:13  | H      |          4.55 |
 | 21:51  | L      |          0.53 |

+**Swell dropped more overnight than forecasted but long period swell is on the way.**

-We have 20+kts offshore wind to start the day with up to 40kt gusts (gale force offshores) as a Nor'easter system exits.
+We have 20+kts offshore wind to start the day with up to 40kt gusts (gale force offshores) as a Nor'easter exits.
 There's a E/SE swell mix in the AM that should set up roughly head high surf with some plus sets.
 Extra long period swell from Hurricane Melissa starts to show around 11:00 AM and builds through late afternoon.
 The SE/E swell mix drops through the day thanks to the strong offshore winds.
 I'd expect chest high surf from that long period swell, but the offshores are going to make things interesting.
 It's important to note that the 5pm reading of 7.5'@15.8s isn't an accurate picture of what's going on.

 Overall, this is a difficult setup to forecast.
-I'm fairly confident in calling for overhead and hollow surf in the morning with very strong offshore wind.
+I'm fairly confident in calling for head high and hollow surf in the morning with very strong offshore wind.
 Conditions will be very challenging and the extra long period swell mixing in is going to make finding a sandbar difficult (though the swell angle is helpful).

 Notes: Potentially firing surf but tricky offshore winds.
 Know your limits.
 Don't expect user friendly conditions.
 There should be plenty of waves all day.
 Novice surfers should use caution.
 This long of period surf will feel like getting hit with a truck vs. what we normally get.